 No lubrication on the backing plate

-When you fail to lubricate your vehicle’s backing plate and brake caliper, it can cause your brakes to make squeaky noises, irritating the ears.
+When you fail to lubricate your vehicle’s backing plate and brake caliper, it can cause your brakes to squeak, irritating your ears.

 Accumulation of moisture on the brake rotor

-After using your vehicle for a while, you might start noticing some squeaking noises when you apply brakes.
-Accumulation of moisture can cause your brake to squeal when wet and also cause your vehicle’s brake rotor to rust over time.
-However, it can take some stops for your brake pads to remove this from your rotor.
-All you need is to regularly maintain your brake system as moisture cannot be prevented from touching the surface of your brake rotor except if you stay in a desert.
+After using your vehicle for a while, you might start noticing some squeaking noises when you apply the brakes.
+Moisture accumulation can cause your brakes to squeal when wet and can also cause your vehicle’s brake rotors to rust over time.
+However, it can take some time for your brake pads to remove this from your rotor.
+All you need to do is regularly maintain your brake system, as moisture cannot be prevented from contacting the surface of your brake rotor, except if you stay in a desert.

 A worn-out brake pad is common for vehicles that have been used for a long period.
-This can cause a squeaky noise which is created by your metallic brake pads.
-So, if you are using an old vehicle and you notice squeaking noises, there is a high chance that it is caused by a worn-out brake pad, and this can damage the rotor of your vehicle.
+This can cause a squeaking noise from your metallic brake pads.
+If you are using an old vehicle and notice squeaking noises, it is likely caused by a worn-out brake pad, which can damage your rotor.

 Read Also: Best Brake Line Flaring Tools Reviews